brandonv98/Content_Scraper/README.md

 * Cheerio - Fast, flexible & lean implementation of core jQuery designed specifically for the server.
 * FS - Export a JSON array to CSV.
 * JSHint - Static analysis tool for JavaScript.
-Those projects were chosen because they're very popular and have a great documentations.
+> Those projects were chosen because they're very popular and have a great documentations.

 ## Installation
-Install the dependencies and devDependencies and run the application.
+### Install the dependencies and devDependencies and run the application.
+> In your terminal navigate to projects root dir (./) then follow install.

 ```
 $ npm install